IFE-Fiware/common_components/documents/README.md

 ```
 values:
-  branch: v1.2.1                            # branch of repo with values
+  branch: v1.3.0                            # branch of repo with values

+agentList:                                  # list of all the agents to be deployed
+  authorities:
+    - authority1
+  consumers:
+    - consumer01
+  providers:
+    - dataprovider01

 project: default                            # Project to which the namespace is attached